ekamins9/ekamins9/README.md

-Hi, i'm Evan, a full-time software engineer
+Hi, i'm Evan, a full-time software engineer.
-This github is for my personal projects
+This github is for my personal projects!